 Leonard Sanderman (born 1991) is employed as Senior Lecturer at Leeds College of Music and works at the University of York as teacher and researcher.
 His doctoral research reevaluates church music history from a social perspective, using ethnographical and feminist critical methodologies.
 This research is funded by a full AHRC studentship through the White Rose College of the Arts and Humanities.

+He studied Music at the University of Oxford and completed his Masters degree in Church Music at the University of York with high distinction.
 He was initially taught the organ by his father, and later by a.o.
 Sietze de Vries, Ben van Oosten, Steven Grahl, and Nigel Allcoat.
 He participated in masterclasses with a.o.
 Hans Haselböck, Pieter van Dijk and Peter Williams.
-Leonard is an Associate of the Royal College of Organists.
+He was Organ Scholar at Keble College, Oxford and Chichester